ShahrukhMaliq/Flutter_BoilerPlate_With_Auth/README.md

 # Introduction
 Flutter_BoilerPlate_With_Auth

-Flutter Resuable App Architecture with generic Authentication mechanisms, BLoC state management, folder architecture, Multiple flavors config, API Consuming Mechanism,Sample login page
+Flutter Resuable App Architecture with generic Authentication mechanisms, BLoC state management, folder architecture, Multiple flavors config, API Consuming Mechanism,Sample login page.
+The boiler plate  also contains app authentication reactor, app lifecycle observer.
+Using this boiler plate one can easily reach a boilter plate for a huge sized flutter app.

+The sample page Login is only intended for example purposes and designed for a web application.

 # Getting Started
 1. Install Flutter SDK: https://flutter.dev/docs/get-started/install/windows